drshriveer/gtools/gogenproto/README.md

   -recurse
         generate protos recursively
   -vt-proto
-        also generate vtproto (experimental)
+        also generate vtproto
 ```

 ### TODO:

--	add support for proto validation
+-	add (native!) support for proto validation
+-   add flags for other languages